ArTemmey/ui-generator/README.md

     var myText by state<String?>(null)
 }
 ```
-The annotation processor will generate a class **MyLayoutComponent** inherited from the FrameLayout with the ViewModel and the BindingAdapter for `myText` attribute, which will pass the value to the ViewModel.
+The annotation processor will generate a class **MyLayoutComponent** inherited from the FrameLayout with the ViewModel and the [binding adapter](https://developer.android.com/topic/libraries/data-binding/binding-adapters) for `myText` attribute, which will pass the value to the ViewModel.
 As a result, **this class can be used like this:**
 ```xml
  <my.package.MyLayoutComponent
     android:layout_width="wrap_content"